sck1111/sjtu-Advanced-Neural-Networks-Assignment/README.md

 Step 4: Running Code and Full Report

 This completes the runnable code and readme for evaluating deep generative models on the CIFAR-10 and COVID-19 Radiography datasets.
 The models include DCGAN, VAE, and WGAN-GP.
-The evaluation metrics are FID, PSNR, SSIM, and training time.
+The evaluation metrics are IS, FID, PSNR, SSIM, and training time.
 The results are summarized and visualized in the end.

 Discussion and Answers to Questions